shw3512/shw3512.github.io/teach/cysec-g30/index.md

 - Use a password manager
 - Review the security settings on your accounts
+    - Settings to review:
         - Password strength
         - MFA enabled?
         - Security alerts
             - Triggers
             - Delivery options
         - Account-recovery options
+    - You don't have to do all your accounts in one sitting!
+        - Prioritize accounts by value and risk
 - Implement MFA on high-value and high-risk accounts
     - ...and on any account where security benefit outweighs convenience cost